 Treatment of Haglund Deformity

-The treatment of Haglund deformity aims at reduction of inflammation of bursa and thus symptoms but does not reduce the bony protrusion.
+The treatment of Haglund deformity aims at the reduction of inflammation of a bursa and thus symptoms but does not reduce the bony protrusion.

 Ice packs or bag of ice is applied to the area for about 20 minutes.
 Avoid direct application of ice on the skin.

 Heel Pads/ Shoe Modification/ Heel Lifts/Orthotics

 Heel pads are pads placed in back o the shoes and relieve some of the pressure of the shoes.

 Change of the shoe can be considered.
 Walking barefoot to relieve the pressure may help some patients.

 Patients with high arches may be helped by heel lifts placed inside the shoe.